June 12th, 2020 | The Balance Theory.

 Option C is stable; it’s this “shared enemy“ case.
 If you and your friend both dislike a third person, it brings you closer to each other.

-Knowing about this principle always makes it easier to navigate between people (still not easy tho!), especially when entering a new environment: it’s always good to know who is friends with whom even before you make any close relations with anyone.
-Relations between your friends will have a direct impact on your relations with them — thus, knowing this triangular structure in your environment is just important from the very start.
+Knowing about this principle makes it much easier to navigate between people (still not easy though!) especially when entering a new environment: it’s always good to know who is friends with whom even before you make any close relations with anyone.
+Relations between your friends will have a direct impact on your relations with them—thus, knowing this triangular structure in your environment is just important from the very start.
 And of course, it’s important to try to flip as many edges into plus as possible!